Am0031/HTML-Semantics-Refactoring/README.md

 - We amended the code for the use of semantic elements in the body:

-  - Using nav tags inside the header to enclose the unordered list (_Note: adjusted the CSS descriptions accordingly_)
   - Using main and section tags instead of some of the div tags for a better structured content section
   - Using aside tags instead of div tags for the benefits section (side part of the page)